jpmedley/mdn-helper/help/BUILDING-PAGES.md

   * MDN Helper writes the JSON file to a subfolder of `Desktop/out`.
 1. For the interface and each of its members, MDN Helper pings the expected URL as listed in the Browser compatibility Database (if the data exists that is.)

-1. If pages are found to be missing for the selected interface, you will be asked questions to gather information needed for the interface.
-These pages will also be written to `Desktop/out`.
+1. If pages are found to be missing for the selected interface, boilerplates will be written to the output directory.
+If you used the `build` command with the interactive flag (`-i` or `--interactive`) you will be asked questions to gather information needed for the interface.

 1. In `Desktop/out` open and inspect the files you just created.
 Add any additional information you feel is needed.
 Add code examples for every page you created whenever possible.